Angiosarcoma & Sarcoma: Deadly Cancers of the Liver

 • Arsenic has been linked to a type of liver sarcoma

-• Exposure to dioxin and to herbicides at high doses (in farm settings) may cause cancer
+• Exposure to herbicides at high doses (in farm settings) may cause cancer

 Age appears to play a factor as well.
 Studies show peak incidence is in the seventh decade of life.